cloudy-sfu/Auckland-house-prices/README.md

 Manually run each scheduled job once, to initially save data into database and ensure all the GitHub Actions are active.

 ### Self-hosted

+These jobs must be self-hosted in New Zealand residential IP address, otherwise jobs will be blocked by their target websites.

 Create and activate "Data collection - Self-hosted" Python virtual environment.